Navy Sea Pay and Submarine Pay Rates for 2025

 • Assignment to submarine duty by competent orders

-• Either submarine qualification (dolphins) or actively in training
+• Either submarine qualification (those coveted dolphins) or actively in training

 Tax Considerations

 Both Career Sea Pay and Submarine Pay are taxable income under normal circumstances.
-However, when earned during operations in designated combat zones (such as during certain deployments), these special pays may qualify for Combat Zone Tax Exclusion.
+However, when earned during operations in designated combat zones (certain deployments qualify), these special pays may be eligible for Combat Zone Tax Exclusion.
+That can make a real difference on your tax bill.

 Verifying Your Sea and Submarine Pay

-3. Confirm submarine qualification date for SUBPAY purposes
+3. Confirm your submarine qualification date for SUBPAY purposes

 4. Check that cumulative sea time is properly credited

-5. Contact your ship’s disbursing office or Personnel Support Detachment with questions
+5. Contact your ship’s disbursing office or Personnel Support Detachment if anything looks off

 Resources